algorithmiaio/dev-center/_pages/clients/python.md

 Alternately, you can ensure that each of your servers interacting with your Algorithmia Enterprise instance have an environment variable named `ALGORITHMIA_API` and the client will use it.
 The fallback API endpoint is always the hosted Algorithmia marketplace service at [https://api.algorithmia.com/](https://api.algorithmia.com/)

+#### Using a custom CA certificate for SSL

+You can specify a custom certificate authority (CA) certificate when you instantiate the Algorithmia client with:

+{% highlight python %}
+client = Algorithmia.client(ca_cert="PATH/TO/cacert.pem")
+{% endhighlight %}

+Note that the Algorithmia Python client uses the third-party requests library under the hood.
+If you supply a certificate file for a new client instance and the `REQUESTS_CA_BUNDLE` environment variable is already set, the supplied certificate will take priority over the bundle.

 ## Calling an algorithm

 Algorithms take three basic types of input whether they are invoked directly through the API or by using a client library: strings, JSON, and binary data.
 In addition, individual algorithms might have their own I/O requirements, such as using different data types for input and output, or accepting multiple types of input, so consult the input and output sections of an algorithm's documentation for specifics.